 1. Buffing The Top Lane

-Fiora is the occassional split pushing pick that teams fall back to when they’d rather win by map rotations.
+Fiora is the occasional split pushing pick that teams fall back to when they’d rather win by map rotations.
 She was really big pick for carry top laners back in Summer Split but slipped out of the meta when teams went for tankier alternatives.
 Now, they’re bringing her back and making her more slippery to catch in the side lanes with not one but 2 movement speed buffs in her skills!

 2. A Tweak In The Jungle

-Nidalee’s role in late game teamfights isn’t that impactful as some of us would’ve liked.
+Nidalee’s role in late game team fights isn’t that impactful as some of us would’ve liked.
 Well, now, after you’ve finished your damage combo you can sit back and throw your teammates some heals.
 This gives her a little bit of utility but that’s about it.

 3. Restoring Balance In The Mid Lane

-She is one of the strongest picks of Cloud 9’s mid laner, Jensen and SK Telecom T1’s Faker.
+She is one of the strongest picks of Cloud 9’s mid-laner, Jensen, and SK Telecom T1’s Faker.
 Cassiopeia is definitely a popular champion in the eSports scene.
 Essentially, her damage in the early game has been nerfed quite brutally with the bonus damage on her E- Twin Fang being lowered.
 However, this is balanced out with her scaling more consistently into the late game.

 4. Only Nerfs For ADCs

-As far as ADCs go, Tristana has one of the strongest, if not the strongest early games in the champion roster and that is mostly due to her E – Explosive Charge which she can pretty much spam in lane.
-Now that it’s been nerfed, the bot lane fights get dulled down to player skill rather that just brute force damage.
+As far as ADCs go, Tristana has one of the strongest, if not the strongest early games in the champion roster and that is mostly due to her E – Explosive Charge which she can pretty much spam in the lane.
+Now that it’s been nerfed, the bot lane fights get dulled down to player skill rather than just brute force damage.